bormaxi8080/osint-timeline/DRAFT.md

 Watermarks Remover.
 Strip multi-vendor AI provenance marks: Unicode text hygiene, statistical rewrite hooks, and C2PA/metadata from PNG/JPEG/SVG/PDF/DOCX/HTML/MD: https://github.com/guillaumemeyer/watermarks-remover

+Human Text Editor HTE.
+This simulates human typing for free and has many cool features that help with typing and replacing existing text with modified text in a human like way without deleting the entire text block and just pasting the new text.
+Example: Hi how are you = Hello how are you (Change Hi with Hello only): https://github.com/Wart050/Human-Text-Editor-HTE

 ----

 **Universal Search & AI:**